lopea/LopeaMidi/README.md

-To get the status of a note/CC value (whether the note is pressed / CC is being used), use
+To get the status of a note/CC value (whether the note is pressed / CC is being used) of any MIDI Device, use
 ```csharp
 bool MidiInput.GetNote(int noteID);
 bool MidiInput.GetCC(int ccID);
 ```
 respectively.

-You can also specify the type of device that you want to use by adding the device port into these functions.
+You can also specify the type of MIDI device that you want to use by adding the device port into these functions.
 ```csharp
 int MidiInput.GetNoteValue(int noteID, int port);
 int MidiInput.GetNoteValue(int ccID, int port);